-I can proudly proclaim to be married into a bhakra loving family as l clearly remember my mother-in-law making bhakras in her Dahanu home every Sunday, cooling them and packing them in a big stainless steel box for her son.
-It was a ritual every Sunday evening, once all the other household work was done it was time to make Bhakras.
+I can proudly proclaim to be married into a Parsi bhakra loving family.
+I clearly remember my mother-in-law making Parsi bhakras in her Dahanu home every Sunday, cooling them and packing them in a big stainless steel box for her son.
+It was a ritual she never skipped, once all the other household work was done it was Parsi Bhakra Recipe time.

 A big thali was taken and all the ingredients were mixed with a heavy hand.
 My mother-in-law would instruct the maid to knead with a heavy hand and add according to the recipe in her head.
 She never used measured proportions yet the bhakras turned out delicious every time.
 The next day she would travel from Dahanu to Mumbai by Flying Rani carrying a heavy load of bhakras and other goodies for the family.

 This routine has stopped but our love for bhakras still continues.
 I pick up bhakras from RTI (Ratan Tata Institute) sometimes.
 This time round when we were in Deolali, Tezeen from Ratiz Kitchen who runs the canteen for the sanatorium had a fresh batch of bhakras made.
 She sells them for Rs 120 a dozen which I found quite reasonable.
 She also makes Dal ni Pori and a whole lot of other items.
 I can vouch for the quality and freshness.

-Sharing my recipe of Parsi Bhakras
+Sharing my Parsi Bhakra Recipe

-600 gm wheat flour
+600 gm Wheat flour

-300 gm semolina
+300 gm Semolina

-4 green elaichi (cardamon) powder.
+4 green Elaichi (cardamon) powder.

-150 gm castor sugar
+150 gm Castor sugar

-1/2 teaspoon nutmeg powder
+1/2 teaspoon Nutmeg powder

-1 cup refined oil
+1 cup of Refined oil

-salt as required
+Salt as required

 1 teaspoon baking powder